SophieBlueVR/AvatarDresser/README.md

 Install the unitypackage the usual way, from the menu bar in Unity, going `Assets` then `Import Package` then `Custom Package...` and selecting the file.

-This project was initially inspired by https://github.com/artieficial/ApplyAccessories .

 ## License

 AvatarDresser is available as-is under MIT.
 For more information see [LICENSE](/LICENSE.txt).

+## Thanks

+This project was initially inspired by https://github.com/artieficial/ApplyAccessories .
+Lots of code reference thanks to https://github.com/VRLabs .